Zeiss (company): Zeiss Ikon film cameras

-After World War II, the Soviets removed the Contax factory to Kiev, as war reparations, and produced the Contax II and III cameras under the Kiev brand.
+After World War II, the Dresden factory was dismantled and the Soviet Union forcibly relocated the Contax factory to Kiev as war reparations, where the pre-war Contax II and III camera designs were produced under the Kiev brand.
 The first Kiev cameras were identical except for logos.

-Zeiss Ikon were without designs or facilities for making the Contax and set about producing an improved replacement.
+The United States also relocated Zeiss from Jena to Heidenheim (Oberkochen) in 1945, but Zeiss Ikon were without designs or facilities for making the Contax and set about producing an improved replacement.
 These were named the Contax IIa and IIIa, and were smaller and lighter than the original designs.
-But by the time the IIa and IIIa hit the market, they faced strong competition from many European and Asian brands, notably the visually similar Nikon which was a high quality camera sharing the same lens-mount and most of the features.
+But by the time the IIa and IIIa hit the market, they faced strong competition from many European and Asian brands, notably the visually similar Nikon produced by Nippon Kogaku, which was a high quality camera sharing the same lens-mount and most of the features.
+Zeiss Ikon prevented some European distribution under the theory that "Nikon" was an infringement on their brand name.